 What Are Colleges That Track Demonstrated Interest?

-You may notice that a lot of these demonstrated interest colleges are smaller private schools.
+You may notice that these demonstrated interest colleges are often smaller private schools.
 Public schools don't track demonstrated interest as often for two reasons.
 First, these schools are often large, with tens of thousands of students, and it would be a significant amount of work to track demonstrated interest among all their applicants every year.
 Second, large public universities are often the top or default choice for many in-state students.
 These schools expect and receive a lot of interest across the board.

 You may also notice that there are no Ivy League or ultra-competitive schools like Harvard, Stanford, or Yale on this list.
-These schools already know they garner a lot of interest and are often the top choice for applicants.
+These schools also already know they garner a lot of interest and are often the top choice for applicants.
 Therefore, it wouldn't make sense for them to spend resources tracking demonstrated interest.

 That leaves lesser-known private schools as the main demonstrated interest colleges.
 These schools use demonstrated interest to try to determine which applicants really want to attend the school, compared to those who are less enthusiastic.
 So if a school you’re applying to is listed here, be sure to show them some love!

 Colleges Where Demonstrated Interest Is Very Important